First Aid and Medical Manuals

 Suturing pork knuckles for first aid and medical manuals

 This page has links for first aid and medical manuals.
-First aid, as taught in most courses (particularly those for driving and in office), are geared towards keeping an injured person alive long enough for professionals to get there.
-In an urban scenario this should be as fast as 10-15 minutes.
+First aid, as taught in most courses (particularly those for driving licenses and as an office first-aider), are geared towards keeping an injured person alive and stabilized long enough for professionals to get there.
+In a typical urban scenario this can be as fast as 10-15 minutes.

-But when sailing, even close to shore, the requirements are different.
+But when sailing, even close to shore, the requirements are very different.
 There is no quick ambulance service.
-No doctor or medic available at short notice.
-In the case of an emergency, one is left to one’s own devices.
+There’s no doctor or medic available at short notice.
+In the case of an emergency, one is left to one’s own devices and to whatever supplies are available on board.

-The goal is the same, trying to keep someone alive or preventing deterioration until help arrives or one can get to help.
-But the short timeframe has now expanded to a matter of hours or days or, when offshore, for weeks.
+The goal is the same, trying to keep someone alive or preventing deterioration of their condition until help arrives, or one can get to help.
+But the short timeframe for getting to a professional has now expanded from a matter of minutes or hours or days, and in dire cases, even for weeks.

 Books